History and Heritage

 100 Countries, 3 Generations, 1 Mission

-For over 60 years, LATICRETE has been leading the construction market by manufacturing innovative construction materials.
+For 65 years, LATICRETE has been leading the construction market by manufacturing innovative construction materials.
 Through three generations, the family-owned, customer focused, world-wide manufacturer provides materials to over one hundred countries.
 All this began in a basement in New Haven, CT with one innovator, Dr. Henry M. Rothberg.

 During the late 1940’s, while working in his family’s floor covering installation business in South Carolina, a young Chemical Engineer, Dr. Henry M. Rothberg realized that there must be a better way to install ceramic tile than the traditional “full mortar bed” method.
 He decided to dedicate himself to research alternative methods of installing ceramic tile and stone to bring improvements of chemistry to the normal Portland cement-based installation systems for tile and stone.

 Dr. Rothberg began development work with Uniroyal Chemical at their Naugatuck, CT research facility where he investigated synthetic latex technologies that had been applied to the concrete industry.
 After much effort and time – LATICRETE® 4237 Latex Thin-Set Additive was developed and taken to market.
 For the first time a strong, weather and shock-resistant “thin-bed” mortar could be mixed on-site using equal parts of sand and cement, gauged to a workable consistency with LATICRETE 4237.
 In 1956, not realizing the potential of what would soon prove to be a revolutionary product; Uniroyal sold the LATICRETE brand to Dr. Rothberg, and LATICRETE International, Inc. was born.